Dr. Beat

-"Dr. Beat" is the first international single released by the American band Miami Sound Machine, led by Cuban-American singer Gloria Estefan, on their first English language, but eighth overall, studio album, Eyes of Innocence (1984).
-The song which was written by the band's lead songwriter and drummer Enrique "Kiki" Garcia and was released worldwide in 1984 becoming a top success across Europe where the album impacted the charts with this hit.
+"Dr. Beat" is the first international single released by the American band Miami Sound Machine, led by Cuban-American singer Gloria Estefan, on their first English language, but eighth overall, studio album, Eyes of Innocence.
+The song was written by the band's drummer Enrique "Kiki" García and was released worldwide in 1984, becoming a hit in several European countries and propelled the album to success.

 Song history

 "Dr. Beat" was not quite as popular in the US as some of Miami Sound Machine's later singles, only peaking at number 17 on the Billboard Hot Dance Club Play chart.
 However, it became one of the group's biggest international hits, reaching the top 10 in Spain and peaking at number six in the United Kingdom.

 The song has maintained popularity through inclusion on a number of 1980s retrospective albums.
-It also became popular again in 2005 when Scottish DJ and producer Mylo mashed the song up with his hit "Drop the Pressure" to create "Doctor Pressure", which became a hit single in its own right.
+It also became popular again in 2005 when Scottish DJ and producer Mylo mashed the song up with his hit "Drop the Pressure" to create "Doctor Pressure", which became a hit single in its own right despite borrowing heavily from both the song and music video.

+In 2024, the song's 2000 remix "Emergency 911" by Prezioso & Marvin went viral on social media, becoming popular on video-sharing platforms like TikTok and Instagram.
+It was remixed again in budots style by Dj Johnrey as "Emergency Budots" in 2024 which would spawn a viral TikTok dance trend that same year.

 Chart performance

-"Dr. Beat" became a sensation in the charts across Europe, becoming the band's first song to enter the charts in a career for more than eight years.
-The song firstly entered the chart in the UK at the top 10, helped in large part by an appearance on Top of the Pops by the band, and then started to make debut on other European charts.
-The song was less popular in the United States in comparison to the other countries, only entering the Top 20 at the Dance Club Play charts.
+Although "Dr. Beat" did not chart on the main US Hot 100, it saw success in various countries in Europe.
+The song entered the chart in the UK in the top 10, helped in large part by an appearance on Top of the Pops by the band, and then started to make debut on other European charts.
+The song was less popular in the United States in comparison to the other countries, but became a dance hit, peaking in the top 20 on the US Dance Club Play charts.

 The song was certified Silver by the BPI in the United Kingdom for its sales of 200,000 copies and Gold by the ARIA in Australia for its sales of 35,000 units.